 Even if someone is dependent on Klonopin, it is dangerous to stop the drug without tapering.
 Treatment for Klonopin addiction should include tapering the drug slowly over weeks or months.

-If you or someone you care about is affected by an addiction to Klonopin or any other substance, contact The Recovery Village Palm Beach today to discuss treatment options.
+If you or someone you care about is affected by an addiction to Klonopin or any other substance, contact The Recovery Village Palm Beach at Baptist Health today to discuss treatment options.

 Drugs.com.
 “Klonopin.”
 January 4, 2019.
 Accessed July 23, 2019.

 National Alliance on Mental Health.
 “Clonazepam (Klonopin).”
 January 2019.
 Accessed July 23, 2019.